celery/celery/docs/userguide/monitoring.rst

 See the API reference for :mod:`celery.events.state` to read more about state objects.

-Now you can use this cam with :program:`celeryev` by specifying it with the `-c` option::
+Now you can use this cam with :program:`celery events` by specifying it with the `-c` option::

-    $ celeryev -c myapp.DumpCam --frequency=2.0
+    $ celery events -c myapp.DumpCam --frequency=2.0

 Or you can use it programmatically like this::